How to handle nicotine withdrawal from smoking or vaping

-Usually when people quit smoking or vaping they experience withdrawal symptoms.
-This is a physical or psychological reaction to suddenly stopping an addictive drug.
-Nicotine is the addictive drug in cigarettes, tobacco, and e-cigarettes (vaping).
+Usually when people quit smoking or vaping they experience withdrawal symptoms, which are a physical or mental reaction to stopping use of a drug.
+Nicotine is the drug in cigarettes, tobacco, and e-cigarettes (vape) and although it is legal, it is addictive.

 When you stop smoking your lungs will start to clear debris that has built up while you smoke.
 Cilia, small hair like structures in your lungs, start to grow back.
-Cilias’ job is to clear mucus from your lungs.
+The job of cilia is to clear mucus from your lungs.
 This might cause you to develop a cough while your body clears out toxins and debris associated with smoking.

 Cigarette cravings can start within 30 minutes of your last cigarette and can continue for up to six weeks.
 They usually last five to 20 minutes.
 It can be very tough to deal with cravings.
 Be aware that they will pass eventually.
 Distract yourself by doing something else.
 Going for a brisk walk or having an ice cold glass of water can help.

-Be kind to yourself as you deal with cravings.
-Giving up smoking is not easy.
+Remember, be kind to yourself as you deal with cravings.
+Giving up nicotine is not easy.

 Change in energy levels

 Better circulation and more oxygen might cause you to have more energy.
 However, nicotine is a stimulant, meaning it perks you up.
 You might experience periods of fatigue, or low energy, and periods of higher energy.
-In the long run, giving up smoking will cause you to have more energy as your body works more efficiently.
+In the long run, giving up smoking or vaping will give you to have more energy as your body works more efficiently.

 When you are addicted to nicotine your body will go into withdrawal every two hours.
 This can affect your quality of sleep.
 In the period after quitting smoking or vaping this will get worse before it gets better.